Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 If you want to visit multiple Hawaiian islands without the hassle of packing, unpacking, and catching flights, this seven-night cruise is the perfect way to do it.
 As the only interisland cruise in Hawaii, it takes you to Oahu, Maui, Kauai, and the Big Island, with overnight stays in Maui and Kauai so you have extra time to explore.

 Spend your days snorkeling in Molokini Crater, hiking Waimea Canyon, or watching the sunrise over Haleakalā.
-In between adventures, relax on board with all-inclusive dining, live entertainment, and private balcony suites where you can wake up to incredible ocean views.
+In between adventures, relax on board with all-inclusive dining, live entertainment, and balcony suites enjoying incredible ocean views.

 This is a great option for anyone who wants to experience an all inclusive Hawaiian vacation while exploring multiple islands.
 If you’d like to add private excursions or special experiences, I can help customize the trip to make it exactly what you’re looking for.
 Just unpack once, sit back, and enjoy the ultimate island-hopping vacation.